Pergamon Press: History

 The core company, Butterworth-Springer, started in 1948 to bring the "Springer know-how and techniques of aggressive publishing in science" to Britain.
 Paul Rosbaud was the man with the knowledge.
 When Maxwell acquired the company in 1951, Rosbaud held a one-quarter share.
 They changed the house name to Pergamon Press, using a logo that was a reproduction of a Greek coin from Pergamon.
 Maxwell and Rosbaud worked together growing the company until May 1956, when, according to Joe Haines, Rosbaud was sacked.

 When Pergamon Press started it had only six serials and two books.
 Initially the company headquarters was in Fitzroy Square in West End of London.
 In 1959, the company moved into Headington Hill Hall, a country home rented from the city of Oxford.

 In 1960, Brian Cox joined Pergamon Press as subscription manager.
-After the founders' deaths, Cox has become the primary witness to the phenomenal rise of Pergamon Press in the Science, Technology, and Medicine (STM) sector of publishing.
+After the founders' deaths, Cox has become the primary witness to the steep rise of Pergamon Press in the Science, Technology, and Medicine (STM) sector of publishing.
 The 59 Pergamon academic journals in 1960 became 418 journals in 1992.
 Cox recalls that in the process some 700 were launched, many transmogrifying rather than ceasing.
 Cox says "The secret of Pergamon's success was to publish a large number of journals, so that the established titles could support the new ones during their formative years".

 In 1962, Pergamon Press started the series called The Commonwealth and International Library of Sciences, Technology, Engineering, and Liberal Studies.
 By 1970, this series had 1000 titles.
 Brian Cox says that in all, Pergamon published 7,000 monographs for various authors.